brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter-Form.md

 - Form Widget is available
 - Form input widgets which provide extra functionality than regular input widgets
   - E.g. TextFormField vs TextField
-- Validator functions will be executed only when a Form is submitted

 ```dart
 @override